FLEX Automotive - Retrofit Toyota cars for sale in San Diego, CA

 *Specs may vary depending on the pre-owned base vehicle

-What Engine is in the 100 Series Land Cruiser?
+What year is a 100 series Land Cruiser?

 Land Cruiser 100 Engine

 The most common engine used in the Land Cruiser 100 Series was the 2UZ-FE 4.7-liter V8 engine.
-It gave the Land Cruiser 100 Series a horsepower of 235 with a torque of 320 lb.-ft.
+It gave the Land Cruiser 100 Series a horsepower of 235 with a torque of 320 lb.-ft, which yields the top speed of 112 mph / 180 Km/h.

 Other 100 Series Landcruiser engine options included the 1HZ or 1HD-FTE 4.2-liter straight-6 diesel, but this was limited to certain countries, which did not include any country in North America.